-Introduction At the end of 2013 I was invited by Tomas Roos to join the team of HappyPancake, largest free dating site in Sweden.
+This story is updated regularly.
+The last update was on October-27.
+Introduction At the end of 2013 Tomas Roos invited me to join the team of HappyPancake, largest free dating site in Sweden.
 It was initially written in ASP.NET with MS SQL Database server, soon to become a rather complex solution that was expensive to scale.
 Together with Pieter Joost, our small distributed team of 3 people started redesigning this site towards a simpler design that would be easier to evolve in the future.

 Last night we had a really productive pairing session with Pieter, discussing the design of HPC2 and trying to decompose it into a bunch of components aligned with the use cases.
 Components are represented by golang packages composed of a bunch of small files each.
 Examples of such packages are: auth register profile notify poke etc This maps to C# projects in .NET world but with a lot less ceremony, which feels really good.